lab objectives, expectations for all labs, preparation, what's due, lab activities, other notes

 the project workflow and milestones.

-Review the topics under the team manual menu carefully, especially
+Review the topics under the team manual menu carefully, and in particular

 the team officer roles— electing officers is an important part of the first lab.
 Think

-about roles that you would like to assume.
+about roles that you would like to assume on your team.

 Review the tutorial on group idea generation so that you are familiar with the process.
 If there is time, you will do additional idea generation during lab.